 Excerpt from Eucharistic Adoration by Kathleen M. Carroll All are welcome and encouraged to attend.
 "Could you not watch

 one hour with me?"
 (Mark 14:37)

-Adoration will follow 7 PM Mass until Midnight.
+Every Friday, Adoration will follow 7 AM Mass until 11 AM

 What is Eucharistic Adoration?